 Salted Caramel Brownies

 You may remember that, during the bake-a-thon that was this past holiday season, our test kitchen came up with a delightful recipe for Mint Oreo Brownies.
-In the ensuing month or so, we haven’t been able to stop thinking about their dense, fudgy base, and it seemed like a fun idea to play with it for Valentine’s Day.
+In the ensuing months, we haven’t been able to stop thinking about their dense, fudgy base, and it seemed like a fun idea to play with it.

 In our minds, this is the time to go all in on decadence.
 So in place of the minty Oreos, we’ve swapped in a full cup of semisweet chocolate chips.
 We’ve also added a bunch of toasted walnuts and a (heavy) drizzle of satiny-smooth salted caramel sauce.
 When you bite into these brownies, you hit pockets of melted chocolate — bittersweet, gooey, and punctuated by crunchy toasted nuts.
 They have all the sophistication of a really good bar of chocolate, and then you add the rich, buttery salted caramel.
 Gilding the lily?
 Perhaps, but we’ll take it.
 It’s like a salty-sweet-buttery-chocolate smooch.

 It almost goes without saying that these brownies are meant to be shared.
-Make them for all the pals, gals, and vals on your Valentine’s Day list.
-Make them for your Aunt Tracy, who has the wicked sweet tooth.
+Make them for your BFF and leave them in a box on the front porch with a happy whatever-day-it-is card.
+Make them for your S.O. and their wicked sweet tooth.
 And make them for you, sweet, you: there’s no one more deserving of a gooey-sweet puddle of chocolate and salted caramel.

 6 Tbsp unsalted butter, diced